Seeking Damages For Construction Defects

 There are two main types of construction defects: patent and latent.
 Patent defects are those that are readily apparent when looking at them.
 Latent defects are not so obvious and may actually be invisible to the naked eye.
 All defects can result in serious damage to your property.

-Regardless of the type of defect, you should consider consulting with a trained expert to determinee the extent to which your property may be damaged.
-Hoyer Law Group stands ready to help property owners get the professional help needed to evaluate problems, assess repair options, and estimate costs.
+Regardless of the type of defect, you should consider consulting with a trained expert to determine the extent to which your property may be damaged.
+Hoyer Law Group, PLLC, stands ready to help property owners get the professional help needed to evaluate problems, assess repair options and estimate costs.

 Contact Us Now

 Don’t wait until it’s too late.
 There can be limits on the amount of time that you have to pursue your claim.
-Contact us for a consultation on any of the matters listed below:
+Contact us online or call 248-762-7009 for a consultation on any of the matters listed below:

 While you often know your general contractor, you may not know the subcontractors they are using.
-Theses subcontractors may have used poor workmanship that will cause long term harm to your building or the overall value of the building.
+These subcontractors may have used poor workmanship that will cause long-term harm to your building or the overall value of the building.

-When you first take possession of your building it is may not be possible to know if the materials used during construction are going to be problematic.
-Contractors may have used substandard materials that cause leaks, deterioration of the roof, or damage to other functional parts of the building.
+When you first take possession of your building, it may not be possible to know if the materials used during construction are going to be problematic.
+Contractors may have used substandard materials that cause leaks, deterioration of the roof or damage to other functional parts of the building.

-Newer buildings are subject to many different codes for both life & safety.
-Substandard work and a lack of attention can result in a finished building that is in violation of various federal, state, and local codes.
+Newer buildings are subject to many different codes for both life and safety.
+Substandard work and a lack of attention can result in a finished building that is in violation of various federal, state and local codes.